conan-io/conan-center-index/docs/how_to_add_packages.md

 To contribute with a Conan recipe into the `conan-center` repository you can submit a [Pull Request](https://github.com/conan-io/conan-center-index/pulls) to the **master branch** of this repository.
 The connected **continuous integration system** will generate binary packages automatically for the most common platforms and compilers.
 See [the Supported Platforms and Configurations page](supported_platforms_and_configurations.md) to know the generated configurations.
 For a C++ library, the system is currently generating more than 100 binary packages.

 > ⚠️ **Note**: This CI service is not a testing service, it is a binary building service for package **releases**.
 Unit tests shouldn't be built nor ran in recipes by default.
 Before submitting a PR it is mandatory to run at least a local package creation.

+The CI bot will start a new build only after being approved in EAP.
+Your PR can be reviewed in the middle time, but is not mandatory.

 The CI system will also report with messages in the PR any error in the process, even linking to the logs to see more details and debug.